Robert Prosky: Death

-Prosky died on December 8, 2008, just 5 days before his 78th birthday, while living in the Capitol Hill neighborhood of Washington, D.C.
-His son John said that the cause was complications of heart surgery at the Washington Hospital Center.
+Prosky died on December 8, 2008, aged 77, while living in the Capitol Hill neighborhood of Washington, D.C.
+His son, John, said that the cause was complications of heart surgery at the Washington Hospital Center.
 The New York Times described him: "a craggy-faced, heavyset character actor who, after 23 years in regional theater, became a familiar face on Broadway, in movies and on television, notably as a gruff desk sergeant in the later years of Hill Street Blues."

 Playbill described him: "He was best suited to playing salt-of-the-earth characters, sometimes with a mischievous or slightly sinister edge."